neo-one-suite/neo-one/packages/neo-one-website/docs/3-node/1-docker.md

 docker run neoonesuite/node
 ```

 Voila!
 You should now be running the most recent NEO•ONE Node in a local docker container and will see logs to confirm it has started.
 Since the NEO•ONE Node uses [pino](https://www.npmjs.com/package/pino) for logging we recommend piping the logs through [pino-pretty](https://github.com/pinojs/pino-pretty) during development.
+Note that the node won't begin syncing with the blockchain until additional configuration is provided.

 ## Configuring